India: B2C e-commerce experiencing steady growth. A market to consider for 2021?

-With a population of 1.25 billion, India is one of the most densely populated countries on the planet.
-In 2015, internet penetration was at 26% but has been climbing at a dizzying rate year on year.
-The same trend can be seen throughout the Asia Pacific region, as digital sales are expected to surpass the one billion mark for the first time in 2018.
+With a population of 1.39 billion, India is one of the most densely populated countries on the planet.
+In 2020, internet penetration was at 50% but has been climbing at a dizzying rate year on year.
+The same trend can be seen throughout the Asia Pacific region, with digital sales in the region projected to surpass 1.5 trillion USD in 2021.
 There’s little doubt that India is fertile ground for aspiring UK businesses looking to expand, but what can non-native businesses expect?

-Around 240 million internet users in India are expected to buy goods and services online by 2019, the majority of them male.
-As many as 49% of consumers said they primarily made digital purchases with their smartphone in 2016.
+Around 530 million internet users in India are expected to buy goods and services online in 2021.
+As many as 80% of all e-commerce purchases were projected to be made via smartphone in 2020.
 Any businesses looking to expand their operations to India should take the rather unique makeup of the consumer market into account.

-As recently as June 2016 India’s government eased foreign direct investment restrictions in several sectors in order to attract more business from overseas (corporation tax is currently at 42% for international businesses).
+As recently as August 2019 India’s government eased foreign direct investment restrictions in several sectors in order to attract more business from overseas (base corporation tax is currently at 40% for international businesses).
 It’s something which Apple Inc and many other brands have been waiting for, and could be the perfect time to make inroads into the market.

 Google and Facebook rule a divided market

 Google is the number one search engine in India.
-In fact, Google gets a higher share of search traffic in India than anywhere else in the world at 96.4%.
+In fact, Google gets a higher share of search traffic in India than anywhere else in the world at 95.47%.
 Most Indians spend 2.3 hours per day on social media, primarily on Facebook.
-The social giant has 142 million registered users in India, with 69 million accessing the platform every day from mobile devices.
+The social giant has 320 million registered users in India, with 99.4% of their userbase accessing Facebook via mobile in January 2020.

 Mobile wallet preferred method of digital payment

-Over 71% of consumers in India say they prefer to shop online with a digital wallet.
+As of 2019, digital wallets accounted for a quarter of all online e-commerce payments in India.
 This means that businesses will have to consider accepting payments from popular digital wallets such as Airtel Money, Citi MasterPass and Citrus Pay.
-Digital wallets are so popular in India, that the transaction limit on them has recently been lifted to 20,000 rupees (or around £230).
-The sudden government withdrawal of 500 and 1,000 rupee notes from circulation (November 2016) has encouraged a further increase in online transactions.
+The sudden government withdrawal of 500 and 1,000 rupee notes from circulation (November 2016) encouraged a further increase in online transactions.
+Digital wallets are so popular in India that their use is expected to grow at a compound annual growth rate of 80% until 2021, whereupon it will become the most popular e-commerce payment method, with a 34.8% share of all online sales.
 Many experts think that India will become a cashless country within the next decade – excellent news for e-commerce retailers.

 Tough barrier to entry for some